dss-extensions/dss_capi/README.md

 **Starting in version 0.9.8, we disabled the `opendsscmd.ini` creation.
 You can set the default base frequency using the environment variable DSS_BASE_FREQUENCY, or just set it in the DSS scripts (recommended).
 This also means that the initial datapath is set to the current working directory.**

 Since 2019-03-05, the `dss_capi` repository contains all the Pascal code used to build DSS C-API.
 After the 0.10.x series of releases, all Pascal code is contained in the `src/` folder.
 The `src/CAPI/` folder contains the main API code, which sits besides the general OpenDSS code.
-Although there have been extensive changes to the official OpenDSS code, the upstream/official code is kept in the branch named `opendss-official-svn` and is periodically ported — see also the [upstream branch](https://github.com/dss-extensions/dss_capi/blob/master/docs/upstream_branch.md) document.
+Although there have been extensive changes to EPRI's OpenDSS code, the upstream/EPRI's code is kept in the branch named `opendss-official-svn` and is periodically ported — see also the [upstream branch](https://github.com/dss-extensions/dss_capi/blob/master/docs/upstream_branch.md) document.

 ## Recent changes